-Election Observers have a right to be in Vote Centers and the Registrar of Voters' office in Santa Ana to observe voting and election processes.
+Election Observers have a right to be in Vote Centers, at Ballot Drop Boxes, and in the Registrar of Voters' office in Santa Ana to observe voting and election processes.
 With the right to observe comes a responsibility to be professional and respectful so as to not interfere with voting and the election process.
 These guidelines respond to the rights and responsibilities of members of the public observing the election process, and you can find a list of acceptable and unacceptable Election Observer actions and relevant Election Codes.